clarive/clarive-docs/en/cmd/cmd-common.markdown

 Some commands may not use them internally, so it doesn't apply necessarily to every command, but it does get loaded by the main Clarive `cla` command manager.

-### --env [environment]
+### -c [config_file]

-This option sets the *environment* config file to be used, ie.  the option `--env mypersonal` will tell `cla` to load the configuration options from any file called `config/mypersonal.yml` in the config search hierarchy.
+This option sets the config file to be used, ie.  the option `-c mypersonal` will tell `cla` to load the configuration options from any file called `CLARIVE_BASE/config/mypersonal.yml` in the config search hierarchy.

-Do not confuse this with Clarive [environments](/concepts/environment).
+!!! important
+    In previous Clarive versions this was known as the `--env` argument and was called _environments_, but for better standard it has been renamed, although the `--env` argument is supported as well for legacy reasons.

 ### --enable-plugins